Design a living room in Scandinavian style with AI

 • Adding too much styling clutter on open shelves, which breaks the calm.

-Lighting is what separates a real scandinavian living room from a furniture-store imitation.
+Lighting affects how a Scandinavian direction reads in the living room.
 Multiple soft lamps over a single bright ceiling source.
 Paper or opal-glass pendants, sconces flanking beds or mirrors, and candles as part of the everyday setup.

 Scandinavian vs. Modern

-Pick Modern instead if the feeling you want is closer to “clean, bright, move-in ready” than “light, calm, hospitality-grade warmth.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Modern instead if the feeling you want is closer to “clean lines and a lighter composition” than “light, calm, and welcoming.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 Scandinavian vs. Farmhouse

-Pick Farmhouse instead if the feeling you want is closer to “warm, family-first, invitingly textured” than “light, calm, hospitality-grade warmth.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Farmhouse instead if the feeling you want is closer to “warm, rustic, and familiar” than “light, calm, and welcoming.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 What is a Scandinavian living room?